-The urge to spruce up your swimsuit collection for the season is starting to subtly creep in — hey, even your favorite celebrities are feeling it.
-However, for curvy influencer Ali Cutler, finding summer swimwear that’s both aesthetically pleasing and functional hasn’t been easy.
+With summer in high gear, it’s time to spruce up your swimsuit collection — all your favorite celebs are doing it and thong styles, in particular, are en vogue.
+However, for curvy influencer Ali Cutler, finding summer swimwear that’s both aesthetically pleasing and functional hasn’t always been easy.
 “It’s been a process of trial and effort,” she tells TZR.
 It can be a serious challenge for curvier women like Cutler to find plus-size swimsuits that are on-trend without compromising on support.
-“I’m constantly scouring for swimwear that has built in support and isn’t going to let my boobs flail all over the place,” she shares.
+“I’m constantly scouring for pieces that have built-in support and isn’t going to let my boobs flail all over the place,” she shares.

 In response to shopper queries like this, many brands have taken on the role of creating bikinis and one-pieces that focus on size inclusivity and body positivity.
 Take celeb-beloved swimwear line Monday Swimwear, for example.
 Devin Brugman and Natasha Oakley launched the brand in 2014 after struggling to find flattering and supportive swim styles for their larger cup sizes.

 “We don’t want women to experience this struggle, so we put in a lot of effort to ensure that each design, in all sizes, offers the same aesthetically pleasing details, flattering cuts, and added support in all the right places,” Brugman tells TZR.
 (In order to make finding swimwear easier for women, they introduced the “V range,” which offers supportive and fashion-forward swim pieces that work for cup sizes AAA to G.)